jethrokuan/sgbus/README.md

 # sgbus
 ## Rationale
-Some components like the ESPert have very little computational memory, and cannot store a large amounts of bytes in memory.
+Components like the ESPert have small computational memory, and cannot store large amounts of bytes for further processing.

 The `sgbus` server provides a stripped-down API of lower degrees of nesting that will be a joy to use on IoT devices.

+The data is marshalled into structs, which are easily operated upon.
+Such operations include:

+1. Calculating the time to the next bus

-Additionally, heavy computation can be done on the server side, leaving the IoT device solely responsible for presentation.
+Heavy computation can be done on the server side, leaving the IoT device solely responsible for presentation.

 ## Instructions
 ``` bash